jennratten/.github/profile/README.md

 I blend business strategy, deep technical expertise and passion for innovation to design scalable data platforms, practice guidance and AI-driven solutions.
-I enjoy building systems that empower teams, mentoring adoptions and sharing what I learn.
+I enjoy building systems that empower teams, and sharing my knowledge as a **Microsoft Fabric Super User** and by mentoring platform adoptions.